john-cd/rust_howto/bk/src/language/macros.md

 {{#include ../../crates/language/examples/macros/proc_macro_attribute.rs:example}}
 ```

-### Create Function-like Procedural Macros {#function-like-procedural-macros}
+#### Create Function-like Procedural Macros {#function-like-procedural-macros}

+[Function-like procedural macros](https://doc.rust-lang.org/reference/procedural-macros.html#r-macro.proc.attribute)↗ are invoked using the macro invocation operator (!).

 - Create a separate crate and add it to your main crate's `Cargo.toml`, as above.
 - Add the following to `lib.rs`, the root of the new crate:

 ```rust,editable
 {{#include ../../crates/proc_macros/src/lib.rs:function_macro}}
 ```

-- Then, in your main crate, use the macro like this:
+Then, in your main crate, use the macro like this:

 ```rust,editable
 {{#include ../../crates/language/examples/macros/proc_macro_function.rs:example}}